corrode/corrode.github.io/content/learn/migration-guides/go-to-rust/index.md

 You're forced to wrap it in an `Arc<Mutex<...>>`, an `Arc<RwLock<...>>`, or use a channel.
 That race condition becomes a type error. [^races]

+Paul Dix has been very candid about what motivated the InfluxDB 3.0 rewrite, and the data-race story is right at the top:

+> [The main benefit is] fearless concurrency &mdash; eliminating data races essentially, which we had before.
+Really gnarly bugs in version 1 of Influx due to that.
+>
+> &mdash; Paul Dix, Founder & CTO, InfluxData, on [Rust in Production](/podcast/s01e01-influxdata?t=55%3A40)

 [^races]: Rust's type system doesn't catch all data races, but types that truly can't be shared between threads without synchronization won't compile.
 You can still have logic bugs in your synchronization, but you won't have the kind of "oh no, I forgot to lock this" that often leads to silent data corruption.

 ### Composable Error Handling